 We won’t be able to produce a “utopia,” a good society, until we, ourselves, individually, each within his or her own heart and mind, come to terms with what it means to be a “good person.”

-On the “spirituality” page, you’ll see links to three articles on “how to become a good person,” and you’ll want to review these, but let’s talk about this in reference to “utopia.”
+On the “spirituality” page, you’ll see links to four articles on “how to become a good person,” and you’ll want to review these, but let’s talk about this in reference to “utopia.”

 is it a lack of information or education

 Many believe that this is the reason for the world's mess: “If only people had better education, more instruction, then we could all move forward toward a better society.”
 Education is always good, but this is not the heart of the matter.
 Those with PhDs or the most sophisticated in society are not necessarily so high-minded and spiritually advanced.

 Fifty years ago at university, I recall coming across a saying, to the effect, “Nothing ends a debate more quickly than someone with the facts.”